59 Partner Agencies

 Facilitates one-to-one mentoring friendships between children and caring volunteers through community-based and site-based programs.

-A year-round program providing character building programs focused on leadership, life skills and outdoor learning for youth 7 to 21.
+A year-round program providing character-building leadership, life skills and outdoor learning for youth ages 5-21.

 Provides employment services and living skills training for adults with developmental disabilities.

-Helps those in crisis with emergency utility assistance, prescription assistance, clothing and more.
+Helps those in crisis with emergency utility assistance, prescription help, clothing and more.

 Provides basic needs assistance to financially disadvantaged residents of Broken Arrow.